-A URI that identifies the party intended to process the assertion.
-The audience SHOULD be the URL of the Token Endpoint as defined in Section 3.2 of OAuth 2.0 [RFC6749].
+A value that identifies the party or parties intended to process the assertion.
+The URL of the Token Endpoint, as defined in Section 3.2 of OAuth 2.0 [RFC6749], can be used to indicate that the authorization server as a valid intended audience of the assertion.